 Understanding complex systems and heterogeneous contexts to better support safety

-Text Mining to address safety issues
+Text Mining to derive safety insights and foresight

 Text Mining is a field of Artificial Intelligence specialized in "data mining", in this case, textual data.